-One the most important measures of a drug or alcohol treatment program is their success rate.
-As you are evaluating a rehab program, you will want to inquire about the success rate that it has achieved among past patients.
-In general, you should seek the most effective program that has the highest rate of success.
+One of the most important measures of a drug or alcohol treatment program’s success rate is its ability to re As you are evaluating a rehab program, you will want to inquire about the success rate that it has achieved among past patients.
+In general, you should seek the most effective program with the highest success rate.

 Understanding Drug & Alcohol Rehab Success Rates

 Here are a few considerations to help you understand the drug and alcohol success rates of different programs.
 While each rehab program is unique, these basic measures will apply to most drug and alcohol rehab programs.

 - Completion Rate

 One of the first measures of success is the ability to complete a drug or alcohol rehab program.
 Ask facilities what percentage of people who start treatment there complete treatment there.

 - Overall Recovery Rate